We continuously map vendor data to your hardware, so you can see what’s unsupported, lagging behind, or at risk.

 |---|---|---|---|---|

-Unique Models | 3 | 25 | 75 | Unlimited |
+Tracked Models | 3 | 25 | 75 | Unlimited |

-Device Quantity | Unlimited | Unlimited | Unlimited | Unlimited |
+Device Quantity Unlimited on all plans | Unlimited | Unlimited | Unlimited | Unlimited |

 Unified Inventory Panel | ||||